How To Clean Your Coffee Maker

 What You Will Need

-According to the National Sanitation Foundation (NSF), the reservoir of your coffee maker is the fifth germiest spot in your home, ranking higher than even your dog’s favorite chew toy.
-Although I am no supporter of an overly Lysoled home — after all, everyone needs at least a few germs in their life — I do strive for a liveable cleanliness.
+According to the National Sanitation Foundation (NSF), the reservoir of your coffee brewer is the fifth germiest spot in your home (1), ranking higher than even your dog’s favorite chew toy.
+Although I am no supporter of an overly Lysoled home — after all, everyone needs at least a few germs in their life — I do strive for liveable cleanliness.

 To clean out your coffee maker, here is what you will need: